sathwik238/LLM_Playground/README.md

 ## Use Cases
 - **Content Generation**: Quickly create essays, LinkedIn posts, and other content.
+- **Data Querying**: Extract insights from structured data like CSV files using natural language.
 - **LLM Exploration**: Test and optimize LLMs for specific tasks and datasets.
 - **Tool Development**: Build and integrate LLM-powered solutions into workflows.